-For those who have participated previous PyCon Taiwan conferences, Open Spaces may sound familiar to you, and yes it’s basically a friendlier term for BoF (Birds of a Feather), easier to guess at a glance for new conference attendees.
+For those who have participated in previous PyCon Taiwan, Open Spaces may sound familiar to you.
+Yes! it’s basically the good old BoF (Birds of a Feather), but with a name that is more comprehensive to new conference attendees.

 How do I participate in an Open Space?

 It’s pretty easy: Just show up :)

 Instead of Academia Sinica, this year’s PyCon will be hosted at International Conference Hall in National Cheng Kung University.
 Therefore, the Open Space has its dedicated space.
 Just find a subject that interests you, greet with the host, and enjoy!